darthbatman/billboard-top-100/README.md

 Type: `object`

-Infomation of Position from song.
+Infomation of position from song.

 # license